Alternative versions of Spider-Man: Insomniac's Miles Morales

 Miles Morales takes on the role of another featured Spider-Man within the Insomniac Games universe in the spin-off title, Marvel's Spider-Man: Miles Morales (2020) for PlayStation 4, PlayStation 5 and Microsoft Windows.
 He first appeared in Spider-Man (2018).

 A pre-spider bite Miles is playable at certain points in the game with an emphasis on stealth gameplay.
 This version was a fan of Spider-Man growing up and grew up with an affinity for science.
 His father was killed from an attack by Mister Negative.
 He is eventually bitten by an experimental Oscorp spider, and in a post-credits scene, reveals his powers to Peter, who in turn reveals his identity as Spider-Man.
+Peter offers to train him in becoming Spider-Man.
 In the original game he was added as a younger character with whom younger audiences could identify when it was decided to use an older Peter Parker for the game.
 In Spider-Man: Miles Morales, Miles moves from Brooklyn to Harlem and is tasked with protecting the city while Peter is away on a business trip.
 He is forced to battle his childhood friend, Phin Mason, who has become a masked villain named the Tinkerer and leads a criminal group known as the Underground.
-Miles will return in Marvel’s Spider-Man 2 as one of the playable protagonists alongside Peter Parker.
-He is voiced by Nadji Jeter.
+Miles returns in Marvel’s Spider-Man 2 as one of the playable protagonists alongside Peter Parker.
+He is voiced in all three games by Nadji Jeter.